How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 To make the most of the desert, you need to book a desert safari tour.
 There is no shortage of options but I’m personally recommending the Al Khayma Camp desert safari that we went on.

 This one is of great value as it includes dune bashing, sandboarding, camel feeding, henna painting, watching a dance show, and a scrumptious sunset BBQ.
-You get to stay in the camp until the sun vanishes, and experience the desert in the dark.
+You get to stay in the camp until the sun vanishes and experience the desert in the dark.

 If you want to go quad biking you can add this on but you will need to pay extra.
-You will be collected from your hotel around 2 pm by a professional driver and a 4×4 Land Cruiser which will take you out into the Lahbab Desert.
+You will be collected from your hotel by a professional driver and a 4×4 Land Cruiser which will take you out into the Lahbab Desert.
 Afterward, you will be dropped off back at your hotel, so you don’t need to worry about transportation at all.

 This is one of the most popular desert tours in Dubai and they really live up to all the expectations!
 In case the tours are sold out or you’re looking for something else, make sure to check out my post about the best desert safaris in Dubai that contains 15 amazing options for every budget.